We Detect & Repair Leaks in Austin & San Antonio

 Warm or Hot Spot on Floor

 Has your dog or cat found a new favorite spot to lounge on the floor?
-Homeowners are often surprised to hear that this can actually be a big red flag for a leak – hot water slab leaks can create noticeable warm spots on your floor.
+Homeowners are often surprised to hear that this can actually be a big red flag for a leak.
+Hot water slab leaks can create noticeable warm spots on your floor.
 Pets are often drawn to these warmer areas, but you may also notice them when walking barefoot.
-Be sure to call Reliant Plumbing right away if you notice a new hot spot on the floor.
-Slab leaks can cause serious damage and rack up your water bill tremendously until they are repaired.
+Be sure to Call Reliant Plumbing right away if you notice a new hot spot on the floor.
+Slab leaks can cause serious damage and cost you hundreds of dollars in water bills.

 How does Reliant Plumbing repair leaks?